 Additionally, if a fruit tree’s soil is either too acidic or alkaline, the nutrients won’t dissolve properly—binding them in the soil.
-So, soil with too much sand will bring too much acidity and lock away nutrients from being accessed by the fruit tree’s roots.
+So, soil with too much sand will bring too much acidity and leach away nutrients from being accessed by the fruit tree’s roots.

 From here, it’s just a matter of time before the fruit tree runs out of stored nutrients and begins to decline in health.

 Common symptoms of nutrient leaching and poor nutrient availability in fruit trees include wilting, yellowing, browning, and dropping leaves and fruits.